tangowithcode/tango_with_django_2/manuscript/chapter9-user-authentication.md

 ## Tidying up the `base.html` Hyperlinks
 Now that all the machinery for logging a user out has been completed, we can add some finishing touches.
 Providing a link to log out as we did above is good, but is it smart?
 If a user is not logged in, what would the point be of providing a link to logout?
 Conversely, if a user is already logged in, would it be sensible to provide a link to login?
 Perhaps not -- you can make the argument that the links in that are presented to the user in `base.html` will change *depending on their circumstances.* We need to do some more work to make sure our Rango app satisfies the requirements we set off with.

 Let's modify the links in the `base.html` template.
 We will employ the `user` object in the template's context to determine what links we want to show to a particular user.
 Find your growing list of links at the bottom of the page, and replace it with the following code.
-Feel free to copy and paste things around here, because all you are really doing here is adding in some conditional statements, and moving existing links around.
+Feel free to copy and paste things around here, because all you are doing here is adding in some conditional statements, and moving existing links around.

 {lang="html",linenos=off}
 	<ul>